 - Dummy use may have a negative impact on breastfeeding.
 Using a dummy in the early weeks may affect a baby's ability to suck on the breast and cause baby's hunger cues to be missed.
 This may affect milk production and the baby's weight gain. - Using a dummy may reduce a breastfed baby's time sucking at the breast.
 The mouth actions used by a breastfeeding baby promotes optimal jaw and oral development.
 A dummy does not. - Dummies increase the risk of infections and accidents.
-In particular, ear infections are more common in babies who use dummies. - Dummies can become an unhelpful sleep association and prevent responsive parenting. - Dummies can cause dental problems if used for lengthy periods or beyond 6 months. - Weaning from the dummy can be difficult.
+In particular ear infections are more common in babies who use dummies. - Dummies can cause dental problems if dipped in anything sweet or if used in infants beyond two to three years of age. - Weaning from the dummy can be difficult.